[Tolen Ren's memory]

 LIDELL: You might have called.

-all, or shall we go out?
+shall we go out?

 LIDELL: No, it's fine.
 I have some leftover rolk from yesterday.
 I'll